guoyingshou/religion-19c-dh/proposal.md

 Studies Departments.
 This class would be only the second digital humanities course offered at Brandeis, following on John Unsworth's 2013 English department class, though a growing number of institutions---both research universities and liberal arts colleges---are now offering similar courses.
-I have begun working with Library and Technology Services to ascertain that the infrastructure to support the digital project is available.
+I have consulted with Josh Wilson of Library and Technology Services, and LTS intends to support this class with the necessary technological infrastructure.
+Judy Pinnolis and Patrick Gamsby, the humanities librarians, have also offered to help students with the research for the course.

-Enrollment figures for other classes indicate that Brandeis students want to take courses on religion (see table below).
+Enrollment figures indicate that Brandeis students want to take courses on religion.
 Classes offered in religious history or cognate disciplines usually enroll twenty or more students.

-\small
+\footnotesize
 \def\medskip{\vskip -.30em}

   Course                                      Instructor         2013   2012   2011